-In the first instance licence holders should discuss any errors relating to the assessment with the relevant local SEPA officer.
-If agreement cannot be reached, the matter should be escalated in writing to the officer's line manager by the licence holder for resolution.
-In the event that procedural issues are unresolved to the satisfaction of the licence holder with the SEPA officer's line manager the dispute may be raised under SEPA's Customer Service Complaints Procedure.
-The assessment result will stand pending the outcome of a complaint, but SEPA will note in the Public Register that the licence holder has disputed the assessment under the Customer Service Complaints Procedure.
-If a formal dispute has not been raised via the Customer Service Complaints procedure, SEPA will consider the issue closed and the assessment result will stand.
+In the event the operator disagrees with the final outcome, in the first instance license holders should discuss any appeal relating to the regulatory decision with the relevant local SEPA officer within 15 days of the date of the letter.
+If agreement cannot be reached, the matter should be escalated in writing to the officer's line manager by the license holder, for resolution with the SEPA officer's line manager.
+The assessment result will stand pending the outcome of a regulatory complaint.
+If a formal dispute has not been raised via the Regulatory Complaints Procedure (RCP), SEPA will consider the issue closed but SEPA will note in the Public Register that the license holder has disputed the assessment under the Regulatory Procedure.